bboe/bryceboe.com/content/google-week-2.md

 modern bidet and I believe it went something like the following.

-I went into the bathroom to deuce it up, and upon opening the stall I uttered, â€œwhat the fuckâ€? which fortunately no one was there to hear.
+I went into the bathroom to deuce it up, and upon opening the stall I uttered, "what the fuckâ€? which fortunately no one was there to hear.
 I was baffled because the back of the toilet seat had some sort of contraption, and there was a control box affixed to the side of the stall.
 Proceeding with caution I put the seat down, put a piece of the butt paper down and I sat upon the toilet.
-At this moment I let out a faint pleasurable â€œooohâ€? due to warm comforting feel of the seat upon my butt.
+At this moment I let out a faint pleasurable "ooohâ€? due to warm comforting feel of the seat upon my butt.
 Yes it was heated.

 While I was doing my business I was checking out the controls to the side.
-I was quite intrigued by the button that read â€œrear cleaningâ€? so after dropping the kids off at the pool I pressed the button.
+I was quite intrigued by the button that read "rear cleaningâ€? so after dropping the kids off at the pool I pressed the button.
 Next came the noise of the servo followed by a warm stream of water.
 I then proceeded to try the drier button but decided against the last button as